-While individual courses constituting the degree are determined by the student, and approved by the advisor and thesis committee, courses applied to all MS degrees must satisfy the following specific criteria:
+While the student, with advisor and thesis committee approval, determines individual courses constituting the degree are determined by the student courses applied to all MS degrees must satisfy the following specific criteria:

-- All course, research, transfer, residence, and thesis requirements are as described in Registration and Tuition Classification and Graduate Degrees and Requirements sections of the Bulletin. - Up to 9 credits may be satisfied through 400 (senior) level coursework.
+- All course, research, transfer, residence, and thesis requirements are as described in Registration and Tuition Classification and Graduate Degrees and Requirements sections of the Catalog. - Up to 9 credits may be satisfied through 400 (senior) level coursework.
 All remaining course credits applied to the degree must be at the 500 level or above. - Students must include the following courses in their Master degree program: